prasanth270/BuddyFinder/README.md

 # BuddyFinder
-Find Your Buddies Current Known Location or Last Known Location
+Find Your Buddies Current Location or Last Known Location